The critical Karp--Sipser core of random graphs: Comments

 \section{Comments}

-We conclude this paper with a few perspectives that our work opens. \paragraph{Near critical heuristics.} We believe that our techniques can be used to tackle the near-critical window for the Karp-Sipser core.
+We conclude this paper with a few perspectives that our work opens. \paragraph{Near critical heuristics.} The exact same proof would work if the initial degree distribution is critical in the sense of Theorem~\ref{thm:phasetransition}.
+Moreover, our proof still works as long as the initial fluctuations are $O(n^{1/2})$ (beyond that, it is not possible anymore to use directly the Ethier--Kurtz results on the bulk of the exploration in Lemma~\ref{lem:enterregion}).
+However, we believe that our techniques can be used to tackle the near-critical window for the Karp-Sipser core.
 In particular, this window should be obtained by starting from whereas we studied only the critical case \eqref{eq:convcrit}.
 All these shifts in the starting configuration should result in a shift of order $ O(n^{3/5})$ of the absorption time.
 In a similar vein, one could study the ``Phase 2'' of the Karp-Sipser algorithm \cite{aronson1998maximum} which, in the supercritical case, consists in removing a uniform vertex when there are no leaves left.
 The analysis of this phase should be intimately connected to the above near-critical dynamics.

 \paragraph{Universality.} Obviously, we conjecture that the geometry of the critical core and the scaling limits results are independent of the fine details of the model of random graph we started with.
 In particular, it should hold for the Erd{\H{o}}s-R\'enyi case or for configuration models with small enough degrees.
 However, proving a general result seems challenging because we heavily rely on the exact form of the fluid-limit of our exploration processes (such results are available for the Erd{\H{o}}s--R\'enyi case, see \cite{aronson1998maximum}).